CAIRO, THE PYRAMIDS, NILE CRUISE, KARNAK AND LUXOR

 There are stairs, walks with uneven surfaces during the visit to the Pyramids, and most of the off-shore excursions that take place during the Nile Cruise portion of the program.

 For more detailed information about this tour and destination, visit our Before You Depart section.

 Find your special women-only tour experiences in bold in the itinerary below.

 Welcome to Egypt’s capital and largest city.
-Upon arriving at Cairo International Airport, you will be met and assisted through customs and formalities before transferring to your hotel.
+Travelers who purchased our air-inclusive package will be met at Cairo International Airport, and assisted through customs and formalities before transferring to your hotel.
 Take some time to relax and get settled before joining fellow travelers at a welcome dinner.Accommodations: Cairo Marriott Hotel or similar

 Our destination today: the wondrous Pyramids of Giza.
 Built during the Third and Fourth Dynasties, these monuments stand as testimony to the skill and strength of their builders.
 We’ll get up close to study the Great Pyramid, as well see as the Pyramids of Khefren and Mycerinus in the distance.
 Nearby, we’ll gaze at the mythical Sphinx of Giza, which famously combines a reclining lion with the head of an Egyptian king.
 After these amazing sights, we’ll lunch as the Egyptians do at a local Cairo restaurant.
 This afternoon will include a fascinating lecture led by a female University professor discussing Modern Egyptian Women.Accommodations: Cairo Marriott Hotel or similar

 Meals: Breakfast, Lunch